CVS Covered Call Strategy

 What is a covered call on CVS?

 A covered call on CVS is the covered call strategy applied to CVS (stock).
 The strategy is structurally neutral to slightly bullish: A covered call pairs long stock with a short out-of-the-money call, collecting premium and capping upside above the short strike in exchange for income.
-With CVS stock trading near $96.24, the strikes shown on this page are snapped to the nearest listed CVS chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With CVS stock at $93.94 on the August 17, 2026 close, the strikes shown on this page are snapped to the nearest listed CVS chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are CVS covered call max profit and max loss calculated?